exakat/php-dictionary/dictionary.rst

 The Scope Resolution Operator is a token that allows access to static, constant, and overridden properties or methods of a class.

-Traditionnally, this used to be a feature of the function get_class().
+Traditionally, this used to be a feature of the function get_class().
 The operator is more modern and faster.

-This operator is often called double-colon, or `paamayim-nekudotayim` : this is double-colon in hebrew.
+This operator is often called double-colon, or ``paamayim-nekudotayim`` : this is double-colon in Hebrew.

 .. code-block:: php